-Many people would like to go to Dubai, but are afraid because of stories regarding Dubai’s government, and Middle Eastern culture.
+Many people would like to visit Dubai, but are afraid because of Dubai horror stories they might have heard regarding Dubai’s government, and Middle Eastern culture.
 These fears are largely exaggerated due to lack of understanding.
 As long as any tourist knows and respects some basic rules, there is no reason why they shouldn’t feel comfortable planning their next trip there.

 1. Don’t let the location scare you

 Many people are afraid of this area of the world because of the headlines we see about armed conflicts in many of those countries.
 If one pays attention, you can see that the United Arab Emirates is almost never mentioned in the negative headlines, and does an extremely good job keeping those problems out of its borders.

-There is a difference between being a Muslim, and being a Muslim extremist
+3. There is a difference between being a Muslim, and being a Muslim extremist

 Yes, Dubai is in a Muslim country that is at least partially governed by Sharia law.
 This means that the religious leaders are also the government leaders, and their interpretation of the Muslim faith is enforced.
 Thankfully, most Muslim culture is nothing to fear, but instead is beautiful and worth appreciating.